diodesign/diosix/README.md

 `./build.sh --triple [build triple] --platform [target platform]`

-Supported triples and platforms are listed in the file.
-The kernel executable can be found in `target/triple/release/kernel` for the given build triple.
-For example,
+Supported triples and platforms are listed in the `build.sh` file.
+The compiled kernel executable can be found in `target/triple/release/kernel` for the given build triple.
+So, for example,

-`./build.sh --triple riscv32imac-unknown-none-elf --platform sifive_e300`
+`./build.sh --triple riscv32imac-unknown-none-elf --platform sifive_u34`

-...will build for a 32-bit RISC-V CPU on a SiFive Freedom E300-series system.
+...will build a kernel for a 32-bit RISC-V CPU in a SiFive Freedom U34-compatible system.
 Then you can try running it using Qemu:

-`qemu-system-riscv32 -machine sifive_e -kernel target/riscv32imac-unknown-none-elf/release/kernel -nographic`
+`qemu-system-riscv32 -machine sifive_u -kernel target/riscv32imac-unknown-none-elf/release/kernel -nographic`

+Right now, the kernel assumes 16MB or more of DRAM is present.
+Qemu defaults to 128MB.
-And a screenshot of that command running, printing "hello, world" to the virtual serial port:
+Here's a screenshot of the kernel printing "hello, world" to the virtual serial port:

 [![Screenshot of diosix in Qemu](https://raw.githubusercontent.com/diodesign/diosix/screenshots/docs/screenshots/diosix-early-riscv32.png)](https://raw.githubusercontent.com/diodesign/diosix/screenshots/docs/screenshots/diosix-early-riscv32.png)